hellogaray/hellogaray/README.md

 - [Twitter](https://twitter.com/hellogaray)

 Feel free to contribute to any project by submitting issues or pull requests.
 Your input is highly valued!

-Thank you for visiting hellogaray's GitHub!
+Thank you for visiting my GitHub!
 Happy coding! 🚀